 When we say throwing program, this includes pre- and post-throwing protocol as well.
 If you want to throw at your maximum velocity all season long taking care of the shoulder is critical.
 Having a comprehensive routine for both before and after is a must.
 It involves a thorough understanding of how throwing a baseball impacts your body and what to do in order to bring it back to neutral.

 Simply throwing a bunch of drills together off the internet, while better than nothing, is not optimal and, anything less than optimal is un-acceptable.
 Make sure the pre- and post-throwing is available to see and explained as to not only the “how” but the “why” of the drills.

-3. Can they help you improve your velocity?
-And what is their track record in doing so?
+3. Can you help improve my velocity?
+And what is your track record in doing so?

 Velocity clearly is a must in today’s environment.
 It wasn’t long ago that most coaches believed you either have velo or you don’t.
 Well, that’s simply wrong.

 It’s not just mechanical folks.
 In the pitching world the word “velocity” is the holy grail.
 Unfortunately, there is no single training/throwing method you can use to increase velocity as every pitcher is different.
 What may work for one athlete may not work for another.
 Losses in strength/mobility, poor body weight numbers, even sleeping habits and overuse (periodized throwing program) are all part of the big picture.

 The modern-day pitching program needs to take all variables into account.
 If a program’s only methods for improving velocity are fixing mechanics and doing long toss, then they’re not fully equipped to help you in this regard.
 Improving velocity in the weight room is a big part of how velocities have continued to rise in recent times.
 Look elsewhere.

 4. Can you teach you how to throw different pitches effectively and move the ball?